-From here, the story jumps ahead in the flashback, to a time spent in the church that the two friends visited for Sunday (Sabbath) service.
+In stanza seven of ‘A Gleam of Sunshine’, the story jumps ahead in the flashback, to a time spent in the church that the two friends visited for Sunday (Sabbath) service.
 The memory shared here is one of the church choir singing about the idea that on this day, there is no need for worldly fears or concerns.
 The idea that mankind is safe under God’s gaze works as a parallel to the idea presented earlier, that the woman encountered is one of “God’s holy messengers.”
 That the speaker remembers this song in particular because while the choir was singing, they felt as though they were literally free from their worldly cares, protected by an angel they had arrived with.
 The memory of this “sweet Sabbath” is emphasized slightly by that alliteration, but the integration of song and verse is the highlight of the speaker’s feelings at the time, and their memory of it long afterwards.

 Through the closed blinds the golden sun

 This next verse of ‘A Gleam of Sunshine’ carries immediate importance, because it begins to describe the titular image, a single ray of sunshine gleaming through the church windows.
 This image is given divine significance when the speaker compares it to Jacob’s visions.
 In Abrahamic tradition, Jacob was a Prophet of God who is widely considered the father and founder of Israel, and the grandson of Abraham, who is considered the founder of faiths still common today, including Judaism and Islam.
 For the narration of the poem to choose such an important person to his faith to represent this beam of light says a lot about their emotional state at the time of seeing it.
 It makes sense to think they are influenced by their feelings for their companion, and feel as though they are being blessed in some form, and that the gleam of sunshine is a kind of confirmation of that idea.